 The URL (Uniform Resource Locator) is the format that web addresses have today.
 They serve to guide browsers to the correct internet protocol that identifies web servers.

-Attempts to fire the URL
+Attempts to fire the Google URL

-This function tried to replace the traditional format of the URLs by only showing the domain name so that the users could have a certainty of any website identity.
-If the user wanted to discover the complete URL, he could click on the origin chip to discover it.
+This function tried to replace the traditional format of the URLs by only showing the domain name so that the users could have certainty of any website identity.
+If the user wants to discover the complete URL, he can click on the origin chip to discover it.

-The Chrome team believes that the change should be done in an order so that there is no chaos from the messy URLs.
+The Chrome team believes that the change should be done in order so that there is no chaos from the messy URLs.
 On the contrary, it is necessary to improve the identification of the identity taking into account the good and the bad face of the URL.